 “I don’t feel anxious, so how can I be suffering from anxiety?”

-What is not as commonly recognized however, is that chronic anxiety can present itself in a wide array of symptoms; many of which have become so engrained in our own personality that we tend to disregard or minimize their presence.
+What is not as commonly recognized, however, is that chronic anxiety can present itself in a wide array of symptoms; many of which have become so ingrained in our own personality that we tend to disregard or minimize their presence.

-These symptoms can include but are not limited to:
+These 5 symptoms of anxiety can include but are not limited to:

 1. Anger & Irritability: